codership/documentation/galeracluster/source/training/tutorials/getting-started.rst

 Individual nodes in Galera Cluster are MySQL, MariaDB or Percona XtraDB.
 But, deploying a node is not exactly the same as the standard standalone instance of the database server.
 You need to take a few additional steps in order to properly install and configure the software.
 The software runs on any unix-like operating system.
 These chapters provides guides to installing and configuring nodes for Galera Cluster.

-- :doc:`galera-installation`
+- :doc:`Installation <galera-installation>`

   Once you have your server hardware ready, including at least three hosts running either Linux or FreeBSD and their respective IP addresses.
 This chapter provides guides to preparing the server and installing Galera Cluster.
 When you install Galera Cluster, you must choose between three implementations available.
 For each implementations, you can install the software using Debian- and RPM-based binary packages or by building the node from source.

   - **Galera Cluster for MySQL**: The reference implementation from Codership, Oy.
-You can use either the :ref:`Binary Installation <galera-mysql-binary-install>` or the :ref:`Source Build <galera-mysql-src-install>` methods.
+You can use either the :doc:`Install MySQL Binary Installation <../../documentation/install-mysql>` or the :doc:`Source Build <../../documentation/install-mysql-src>` methods.

   - **Percona XtraDB Cluster**: The Percona alternative implementation of Galera Cluster, which uses XtraDB in place of MySQL.
-You can use either the :ref:`Binary Installation <galera-xtradb-binary-install>` or the :ref:`Source Build <galera-xtradb-src-install>` methods.
+You can use either the :doc:`Install XtraDB Binary Installation <../../documentation/install-xtradb>` or the :doc:`Source Build <../../documentation/install-xtradb-src>` methods.

   - **MariaDB Galera Cluster**: The MariaDB Ab alternative implementation of Galera Cluster, which uses MariaDB in place of MySQL.
-You can use either the :ref:`Binary Installation <galera-mariadb-binary-install>` or the :ref:`Source Build <galera-mariadb-src-install>`.
+You can use either the :doc:`Install MariaDB Binary Installation <../../documentation/install-mariadb>` or the :doc:`Source Build <../../documentation/install-mariadb-src>`.

-- :doc:`configuration`
+- :doc:`System Configuration <configuration>`

   Before you can start the cluster, you need to configure the individual nodes.
 This chapter covers general parameters that you must set in the ``my.cnf`` configuration file in order to use Galera Cluster.
 It also provides a guide to configuring swap space in order to protect the node from crashing due to large write-sets requiring more memory than the server has available.

-- :doc:`wsrep-configuration`
+- :doc:`Replication Configuration <wsrep-configuration>`

   With the system-level configurations complete, this chapter provides a guide to configuring the database server to connect and communicate with the cluster and explains the syntax format used in cluster addresses.